 Which One Would I Recommend?

-After having carefully evaluated the various types of machetes for chopping wood, I think that the ‘Condor Tool and Knife Outback Machete‘ is the best machete for chopping trees.
+After having carefully evaluated the various types of machetes for chopping wood, I think that the ‘Gerber Gear Gator Bolo Machete‘ is the best machete for chopping trees.
 Not only does it come with a full tang construction, but it also comes with a blasted satin blade finish.
-My husband especially admires its high chopping power which helps him to chop thick branches in our property.
+My brother especially admires its high chopping power which helps him to chop thick branches in our property.